 Effective Ways to Deal with Obsolete Inventory

-Dealing with obsolete inventory effectively is crucial for maintaining profitability and operational efficiency.
-By taking proactive measures, businesses can minimize the financial impact of outdated stock and recover value from unsellable products.
-Below are some of the most effective ways to manage obsolete inventory:
+From my experience, handling obsolete inventory effectively is key to sustaining profitability and smooth operations.
+By taking proactive steps, I can reduce financial losses and recover value from outdated stock.
+Here are the best ways I manage obsolete inventory:

 1. Discounting and promotions